anishathalye/gavel/README.md

 Development happens in the `develop` branch.

 The web application is written in **Python 3** using Flask.
 It also uses NumPy and SciPy for math stuff.
-Doing a `pip install -r requirements.txt` should install all the dependencies.
+Doing a `pip --no-cache-dir install -r requirements.txt` should install all the dependencies.

 The application uses Postgres for the database, so you need to have that on